 To simplify matters, you might also consider using a natural superfood blend containing various healthy whole food ingredients.

 Quality greens supplements combine vegetables, fruits, cereal grasses, algae and botanicals, each ingredient compacted and distilled into powdered form.

-They’re especially helpful when you (or your child) are on-the-go, and they require minimal planning: just put a scoop in a shaker in the morning, then add water when you’re ready to drink.
+They’re especially helpful when you (or your child) is on-the-go, and they require minimal planning: just add a scoop to a shaker in the morning, then add water when you’re ready to drink.

 In summary, dealing with a child’s fruit and/or vegetable phobia requires patience, persistence and encouragement.
 It also requires that you set an example through eating plenty of greens yourself.